 Tips for Planning Your Estate

 - Getting your finances in order to create an estate plan can be complicated, but a financial advisor can help.
-Luckily, finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Luckily, finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The tax situation surrounding an estate plan is different in every state.
 To learn more about the rules in Virginia, check out our overview of the inheritance laws here.